-The 28-bed Residential Treatment Program (RCL-14) is the most intensive treatment program Casa Pacifica offers.
-Individualized treatment tailored to each child’s needs typically takes place over nine to 12 months and is built on a 24-hour milieu overseen by a multidisciplinary team of experienced professionals, including a clinical staff of psychiatrists, psychologists, nurses, teachers, therapeutic activity specialists along with well-trained youth development specialists.
+The 14-bed Ventura County Adolescent Residential Treatment Program is the most intensive children’s short-term treatment program Casa Pacifica offers.
+Individualized child treatment programs tailored to each child’s needs typically takes place over 6 to 12 months and is built on a 24-hour milieu overseen by a multidisciplinary team of experienced professionals, including a clinical staff of psychiatrists, psychologists, nurses, teachers, therapeutic activity specialists along with well-trained youth development specialists.
 Based on cognitive/ behavioral principles, this highly structured experiential program is designed to teach children cognitive strategies and social skills that will enable them to live effective and fulfilling lives at home and in the community.
 In addition, most children in the residential treatment program are enrolled in the campus non-public school.

-This program is geared to help both boys and girls ages 11 through 17 who have proven too difficult for a foster home or other youth care programs and have exhausted all other treatment options in the community.
+This program, available exclusively at our adolescent treatment centers, is geared to help girls ages 11 through 17 who have proven too difficult for a foster home or other youth care programs and have exhausted all other treatment options in the community.
 These youth have severe emotional and behavioral challenges typically coupled with serious social and academic skill deficits.
-The program is also equiped to serve children with highly specialized needs such as insulin dependency and other medical conditions, substance abuse, children reacting to chronic trauma, and severe social deficits.
+The program is also equipped to serve children with highly specialized needs such as insulin dependency and other medical conditions, substance abuse, children reacting to chronic trauma, and severe social deficits.

 The Casa Pacifica Residential Program integrates a Day Rehabilitation and the cottage STEPS to Success Program.
 Youth progress through five STEPS while in treatment beginning with orientation and ending with leadership and a transition phase before graduating.
-Each program staff has a unique role in creating a therapeutic alliance and through collaboration they strengthen our intentional culture and support the therapeutic milieu.
-The 14-bed girls cottage and 14-bed boys cottage are led by a supervising licensed clinician and supervisor.
+Each program staff has a unique role in creating a therapeutic alliance and through collaboration, they strengthen our intentional culture and support the therapeutic milieu.
+The cottages are led by a supervising licensed clinician and supervisor.
 Reporting to them is the direct care “leadership trio” consisting of a Behavioral Specialist, Assistant Cottage Supervisor, and Support Counselor.
 A major task of the leadership trio is to provide supervision and coaching to youth care workers to sharpen their skills, maintain our culture, and create a strong trauma informed milieu and program structure.

 Each youth has a primary youth care worker (a youth development specialist) that gets to know them, builds a close relationship with them, takes them on individual outings, spends special time with them, engages them in the program, helps advocate for them within the cottage, coaches them on forming relationships and goal achievement, and is the “go to” person for the youth.
-Additionally, there is a psychology intern and post doctoral fellow located in the cottage to help shape the milieu and provide mental health services.
+Additionally, there is a psychology intern and postdoctoral fellow located in the cottage to help shape the milieu and provide mental health services.
 Families are invited into the cottages and encouraged to participate in their youth’s lives, through activities, cooking a meal, helping with homework, family therapy, etc. or just visiting.
-Those youth 16-18 years old are also referred to our CITY Program (Coaching Independence for Transitional Youth) that helps them prepare for emancipation.
-They assist youth in making a life plan and exploring living options, employment and career, educational opportunities, community life skills and personal wellbeing
+Those youth 16-18 years old are also referred to our TYS Program (Transitional Youth Services) that helps them prepare for emancipation.
+They assist youth in making a life plan and exploring living options, employment and career, educational opportunities, community life skills, and personal well-being.

 Phone: (805) 366-4104